SoftwareEngineeringToolDemos/ICSE-2013-DRC/README.md

 # ICSE-2013-DRC
-Repository containing the resources for the Dangling Reference Checker (DRC) tool

 This repository contains information related to the tool _Dangling Reference Checker_ (DRC) presented at the International Conference on Software Engineering, 2013.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2486989).